agera-edc/DataSpaceConnector/SPOTBUGS.md

 ## Integration with Codacy

+According to [the docs](https://docs.codacy.com/related-tools/local-analysis/running-spotbugs/), codacy supports Spotbugs integration.
+Nonetheless we were not able to get Spotbugs running together with codacy, as it seems that classes and sources were not detected properly.

 ## Resource usage

 Spotbugs can be quite resource intense.
 The [effort configuration](https://spotbugs.readthedocs.io/en/stable/effort.html) helps tune Spotbugs accordingly for each individual project.